We created a free email series with Tips and Examples of Amazon Behavioral Questions.

 First, ask your recruiter if you will be allowed to bring your notes during the on-site interview.

 An interview is not a knowledge test.
 I’ve seen candidates bringing notes.
-I personally don’t mind.
-But I would discourage this.
+I don’t mind, but I discourage bringing notes for interviews.
 Why?

 I interviewed a candidate who had brought her notes at the interview.
 She was notably nervous.
 She couldn’t find the page/note she was looking for.
 She started panicking.
 She started reading her notes out loud as she couldn’t seem to remember anything.